-So how do they get away with this?
+So how do they get away with unauthorized use of copyrighted work?

 “GET A LIFE, will you people?
 I mean, for crying out loud, it’s just a TV show!
 I mean, look at you, look at the way you’re dressed!